NuGet/NuGet.Client/CONTRIBUTING.md

 # Setup

-After you clone this repository run build.ps1, you might have to run build.ps1.
+After you clone this repository run configure.ps1 & build.ps1.

 Note that build.ps1 is the only process producing all nuget packages and artifacts, building from visual studio is good for development purposes, but is not enough at the moment.